 Step 4 – Overseeding in the Pacific Northwest and Utah

 If you notice that your lawn has bare patches after the winter, then you need to consider overseeding.
-Bare patches can occur because of dogs using the restroom in certain areas of your lawn, heavy foot traffic, or even something that sat on the lawn all winter and damaged the grass.
+Bare patches are often caused due to dogs using the restroom repeatedly in the same area, heavy foot traffic, or even something that sat on the lawn all winter and damaged the grass.
 To overseed, add grass seed to those bare patches, then apply a slow-release nitrogen fertilizer to the spot as well.
 You can overseed in the spring for severe problems, or put it off until late fall when crabgrass is not a risk.
 Either way, make plans for overseeding now, then give the new grass time to germinate.

 You can also use the principle of overseeding to thicken your entire lawn.
 Simply spread some seed over the lawn with a spreader to allow it to thicken when the growing season hits.

 Overseeding Tips for Idaho: In Boise, Meridian, and the rest of Treasure Valley, overseeding your lawn is recommended if your grass is looking thin or bare.
 When overseeding in Eastern Idaho, around Rexburg or Idaho Falls, make sure the ground has been moistened beforehand.

 Overseeding Tips for Utah: Overseeding is recommended if your lawn is looking thin or bare.
 Over time, lawns will thin as they age and will need to be filled in with new grass seed.
 Overseeding before or after a growing season is the best way to maximize overseeding.